February 15th, 2009

 We detect Emoji characters server-side and replace them with the appropriate images.

-- VxJasonxV February 22nd, 2009 at 21:52 | #13 Reply | Quote That's kinda what I figured.
-A very simple elegant solution.
 Unless you guys would be willing to share, I assume this to mean that I should whip up a text form on my webserver, and send all the emojis to myself in order to get the values I need to grok on :).

 grayle